vishaljiandani/healthcare-analytics/README.md

 ### PROMPT 1

 Given the data provided:
-1a) construct an aggregate provider table(s) (using NPI as a unique identifier).
+Construct an aggregate provider table(s) (using NPI as a unique identifier).
 This table should seek to:
 1. Allow Product, Clinical, and Operations teams to easily gain insight and answer business questions about these providers, and
 2. Serve as a feature store to feed machine learning models